nemac/mapserver-docker/README.md

 # Mapserver in Docker

-This is an Ubuntu derived image containing [MapServer](http://www.mapserver.org/) running under the Nginx web server as a FastCGI service.
+This is an Ubuntu-derived image containing [MapServer](http://www.mapserver.org/) running under the Nginx web server as a FastCGI service.

 We've adapted the geo-data/mapserver-docker repository to use mapserver and GDAL from the UbuntuGIS stable channel.